JacobBorgProgramming/Anonymous_Feedback_Widgets/README.md

 Fourth: insert the tracking information for your widget (name of action, etc) into the designaed locations in the snippet.
 Each of these elements is marked with "TEMPLATE".

-PS: The widgets use Bootstrap CSS, but you can change this :D
+PS: The widgets are written to use Bootstrap CSS (Not included), but you can change this :D

 ---